Myriad Pictures

-Myriad Pictures is an independent entertainment company in Santa Monica, California founded in 1999 and specializing in production, financing and worldwide distribution of feature films and television programming.
+Myriad Pictures is an independent entertainment company in Santa Monica, California, founded in 1999 and specializing in the production, financing, and worldwide distribution of feature films and television programming.

 History

 President and CEO Kirk D'Amico opened the company in 1999 and has built a diverse library of art house and mainstream programming.

 In 2009, Myriad supported the Academy Award campaign for director Bruno Barreto's Last Stop 174, which was Brazil's Official Selection to the 2009 Academy Awards in the Best Foreign Language Film category.

 Myriad's library includes; Kinsey, starring Liam Neeson; The Good Girl, starring Jennifer Aniston and Jake Gyllenhaal; Little Fish, starring Cate Blanchett; Factory Girl, starring Sienna Miller and Guy Pearce; Death Defying Acts, starring Catherine Zeta-Jones and Guy Pearce; Serious Moonlight, starring Meg Ryan, Tim Hutton and Kristen Bell; Not Forgotten, starring Simon Baker and Paz Vega; the Van Wilder trilogy and Jeepers Creepers 2.